Kiffhost/exalted-scripture-understanding/Items/Artifacts & Evocations/Arms of the Chosen/Armour/Sozen, the Cataphract of Keys/Hell-Soul Masquerade.md

 - Defining Tie: [[Sozen, the Cataphract of Keys]] (Vanity)
 - Major Principle: “I will abide no disrespect for my skills and achievements.”
 - Major Principle: “I take what I desire.”
 - Major Tie: Precious things (Covetousness) In addition, treat the wearer as having specialties of “demons” and “the Demon City” in every Ability.
-An [[Essence]] 3 repurchase allows the wearer to reflexively spend one [[Willpower]] to use one of Sozen’s [[Intimacy|Intimacies]] to bolster her [[Resolve]] against influence or in a Decision Point.
+An [[Essence]] 3 repurchase allows the wearer to reflexively spend one [[Willpower]] to use one of Sozen’s [[Intimacy|Intimacies]] to bolster her [[Resolve]] against influence or in a [[Decision Points|Decision Point]].
 Doing so causes her to gain that [[Intimacy]] at Minor intensity, or to increase its intensity if she already has it (though no higher than Sozen’s intensity).
 She cannot voluntarily diminish the [[Intimacy]] that session.

 ## Resonant